aaronpk/draft-parecki-oauth-global-token-revocation/draft-parecki-oauth-global-token-revocation.md

 resource server needs no further interaction with an authorization server issuing these tokens to perform an authorization decision of the client requesting access to a protected resource.
-A system design may, however, instead use access tokens that are handles (also known as "reference tokens") referring to authorization data stored at the authorization server.
+A system design may, however, instead use access tokens that are handles (commonly referred to as "reference tokens") referring to authorization data stored at the authorization server.

 While these are not the only options, they illustrate the